 The types of foot shape mentioned above are only generalisations as you’ll realise.
-In reality, most of us will be a mix and match of some or all of the characteristics mentioned and we’ll endeavour to ensure you’ll know way more about your own feet after a visit to Mountainfeet!
+In reality, most of us will be a mix and match of some or all of the characteristics mentioned and a good shop such as Mountainfeet was will endeavour to ensure you’ll know way more about your own feet after a visit!

 A good rule of thumb in health terms is that it’s generally better to go too big than too small when buying footwear.
 Excess space can generally be reduced to snug loose fitting shoes up by introducing volume adjusters and using better lacing techniques.
 Although a little extra width can be created in tight fitting footwear by careful stretching, there is no procedure that can extend the length and trauma can easily result to toes and nails when shoes or boots aren’t long enough.